sparkflows/sparkflows-docs/docs/agentic-ai-guide/human-in-the-loop.rst

 #.
 Drag **Human Approval** onto the canvas.

    .. figure:: ../_assets/agentic-ai-guide/hitl/palette-control.png
-      :alt: Control group of the node palette with Human Approval highlighted
+      :alt: The Control group of the node palette, containing Human Approval and Human Input
-      :width: 302px
+      :width: 300px

 #.
 Connect the branch that needs sign-off into its input.
 #.
 Wire both outputs: